Monday, September 30, 2019

 -"But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.
 And those who belong to Christ Jesus have crucified the flesh with its passions and desires.
 If we live by the Spirit, let us also keep in step with the Spirit."
 (Galatians 5:22-25)

 *The above characteristics are acquired by us in a state of grace.
-No man has power in himself to live out the Christian life.
+They do not represent man in his fallen state.
+No one has power in himself to live out the Christian life.
 The Holy Spirit enables us to bring forth fruit that is pleasing to God.

 • The Process Of Sanctification Involves Human Effort: